What lies behind us and what lies before us are small matter compared to what lies within us. - Ralph Waldo Emerson

-We work with adolescents and young adults (12-24), as well as adults going through difficult transitions and seasons of their lives.
+We work with adolescents and adults adults (11+) going through difficult transitions and seasons of their lives.

 What to expect

 The therapeutic relationship is built on mutual respect and communication.
 The beginning is an important time of building the foundation for the counseling relationship, establishing goals, and collaboratively determining the best way to move forward.

 With adults, the initial session will primarily consist of completing and discussing paperwork, and the next few sessions will allow for you and your counselor to get to know one another before delving into the deeper issues.
 This period of time also allows for you to determine if you feel comfortable and safe, and to ask any questions you may have about the process.

 With children, the first session will consist of speaking with the parent or parents regarding paperwork, discussing confidentiality with the child (this is a safe place), and starting the process of developing rapport with the child.

 Counseling fees are equal to the current industry standards based on experience, education and licensing qualifications.
 Initial phone consultations are free.
 Medicaid accepted, please inquire about other insurance companies.

 Healing and Change

 We believe the therapeutic relationship between an individual and counselor is an essential component and important catalyst for change, and that clients must feel safe within that relationship before they can move toward a more holistic version of themselves.

 We strive to help clients feel safe by developing genuine relationships, and journeying with them through the process of self-exploration.